squirrel-prover/Squirrel-Prover.github.io/index_src.md

     @*
 ---

-The **Squirrel Prover** is an interactive prover for protocols.
-While reasoning inside a first-order logic, it allows to obtain computational guarantees.
+The **Squirrel Prover** is a proof assistant for protocols.
+It is based on first-order logic and provides guarantees in the computational model.

 # Getting started

-A 13 minutes introduction to the base concepts and core ideas of the **Squirrel Prover** can be found [here](https://www.youtube.com/watch?v=n-s_lGe44EM).
+A 13 minutes introduction to the basic concepts and core ideas of the **Squirrel Prover** can be found [here](https://www.youtube.com/watch?v=n-s_lGe44EM).

 A [README](https://github.com/squirrel-prover/squirrel-prover/#readme) provides installation instructions.